Retezat Mountains: Flora

 Of the approximately 3,500 plant species that are found in Romania, over a third (about 1,200) can be found here.
 This is mainly the reason why this area was declared a National park.
 There are over 90 plant species that are endemic to this area, the first one being discovered in 1858: Flămânzica (Draba dorneri).

-The alpine meadows are particularly important, as here are found most of the alpine species, such as members of the genera Gentiana, Potentilla and Pulsatilla.
+The alpine meadows are particularly important, as here are found most of the alpine species, such as members of the genera Gentiana, Potentilla, and Pulsatilla.
 The edelweiss can also be found here.
 At the limits between the rocky area and the alpine fields, species of rhododendron (Rhododendron kotschii) can be found.
 The mountain pine, a protected species in Romania, can be found on all the steep slopes of the Retezat mountains, while the Swiss pine (Pinus cembra) has a wider distribution than in any other Romanian massif.

-Other species that can be found here are: hawkweed (Hieracium borzae and Hieracium nigrilacus), members of the genus Centaurea (Centaurea pseudophrygia ratezatensis, an endemic species), cat's ear (Hypochaeris maculata), an endemic species of locoweed (Oxytropis jacquinii retezatensis) and Gentiana lutea (ro.
-Ghinţura galbenă).
+Other species that can be found here are: hawkweed (Hieracium borzae and Hieracium nigrilacus), members of the genus Centaurea (Centaurea pseudophrygia ratezatensis, an endemic species), cat's ear (Hypochaeris maculata), an endemic species of locoweed (Oxytropis jacquinii retezatensis), and Gentiana lutea (ro.
+Ghințura galbenă).

 On the calcareous areas of the Small Retezat, a lot of rare or endemic species can be found, like Barbarea lepuznica (a species of the winter cress genus) or Pedicularis baumgarteni, a species of the genus Pedicularis.

 The biggest threat for the park's flora (especially the one found on the alpine fields), is overgrazing, as there are numerous herds of sheep.
 The species specific to this area are replaced by less fragile ones.